-Students who wish to pursue a program change must formally apply by submitting the Program Change Application to the Graduate Student and Academic Services Office.
-The application can be found at bentley.edu/offices/graduate-student-and- academic-services/graduate-forms.
+Students who wish to pursue a program change must apply by submitting a completed Program Change Application and the required documents specified on the form to the Graduate Student and Academic Services Office.
+The application can be found at bentley.edu/offices/graduate-student-and-academic-services/graduate-forms.
 Students must meet the following criteria to be considered for a program change: